GouniManikumar12/credit-chakra-hackathon-template/README.md

 ## 🛠️ Tools & Resources

-Feel free to use any of the following but no limited this to help with your implementation:
+Feel free to use any of the following but not limited to help with your implementation:

 1. **Open Source Libraries**
    - BeautifulSoup4 for web scraping